 The SERT implements the Incident Management System, a standard system for organizing state/county agency response to a hazardous substance release or a significant oil release.

-The ERG is also responsible for directing and coordinating activities related to scientific evaluation including interpretation of monitoring results, planning control and remedial actions, and the development of sampling plans.
-In addition to responding to an incident, the ERG preplans and coordinates response issues both internally and externally.
+The ERT is also responsible for directing and coordinating activities related to scientific evaluation including interpretation of monitoring results, planning control and remedial actions, and the development of sampling plans.
+In addition to responding to an incident, the ERT preplans and coordinates response issues both internally and externally.

-The Emergency Response Group maintains five response vehicles and a response trailer.
-Each of these contain equipment and materials that are necessary to respond to most oil and hazardous substance releases.
-The ERG responds to a variety of incidents, such as:
+The Emergency Prevention and Response Section maintains multiple response vehicles, decontamination equipment, and response and spill containment trailers.
+The units contain equipment and materials that are necessary to respond to most petroleum and other hazardous substance releases.
+The ERT responds to a variety of incidents, such as: